antoniwan/fnoh-astroblog/src/styles/README.md

 # CSS Architecture & Organization

-This directory contains a well-structured CSS architecture that follows modern best practices and provides clear guidance for developers on where to place their styles.
+This directory contains a well-structured CSS architecture that follows **2025 best practices** and provides clear guidance for developers on where to place their styles.

 ## 🏗️ Architecture Overview